-Yom Kippur, the “Day of Atonement,” or more correctly Yom ha-Kippurim (Leviticus 16) goes back to Jewish antiquity almost 4,000 years to the time of Moses.
-This most solemn occasion of the Jewish Festival cycle was the season for annual cleansing from sin, but in time its significance was deepened so that it acquired personal meaning and filled a private need.
+Yom Kippur, the “Day of Atonement,” or more correctly, Yom ha-Kippurim (Leviticus 16), goes back in Jewish antiquity almost 4,000 years to the time of Moses.
+This most solemn occasion of the Jewish Festival cycle was the season for annual cleansing from sin.
+In time, its significance was deepened so that it acquired personal meaning and filled an individual need.
 It is observed on the 10th day of Tishri, the seventh month, and is the climax of the whole penitential season.

-Originally, on one day of the year the high priest would enter into the innermost part of the Tabernacle (and later the Temple in Jerusalem).
-He would enter the Holy of Holies with the blood of the sacrifice which was for the sin of the people as a congregation, and sprinkle it upon the ‘mercy seat’ of the Ark of the Covenant (made famous by the movie “Raiders of the Lost Ark” :-).
+Originally, on one day of the year, the high priest would enter the innermost part of the Tabernacle (and later the Temple in Jerusalem).
+He would enter the Holy of Holies with the blood of the sacrifice for the sin of the people as a congregation and sprinkle it upon the ‘mercy seat’ of the Ark of the Covenant (made famous in the movie “Raiders of the Lost Ark” :-).

-In later times, there is a whole body of Jewish law requiring the individual to seek forgiveness from one another.
-This a part of the Mishneh Torah – a distillation of Jewish law based in the Hebrew Bible and the Talmud – written by the great 12th-century Jewish philosopher and legal authority Maimonides.
+In later times, a whole body of Jewish law required the individual to seek forgiveness from one another.
+This is a part of the Mishneh Torah – a distillation of Jewish law based on the Hebrew Bible and the Talmud – written by the great 12th-century Jewish philosopher and legal authority Maimonides.

 Bill Petro, your friendly neighborhood historian